 Purpose of the Florida Association for Student Success

 The Florida Association for Student Success is committed to improve the professional capabilities of educators, the programs designed to prepare educators, and the practice, theory, and delivery of education to the students of the State of Florida.

 Responsibilities, offices, and organizational structure are detailed in the FASS Handbook*.

 FASS goals are to:

 Identify practitioners in developmental education through print and electronic directories.

-Maintain a liaison with appropriate state agencies to increase awareness of the significant contributions being made in developmental education programs throughout Florida colleges.
+Maintain a liaison with appropriate state agencies to increase awareness of the significant contributions being made in education programs throughout Florida colleges.

 Promote a liaison between secondary and post-secondary institutions to enhance college readiness.

 In an effort to encourage and promote efforts in developmental education, five awards are presented annually by the FASS.